flowr-analysis/flowr/wiki/[Linting Rule] Network Functions.md

-_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-25, 12:15:37 UTC (v2.14.4), please do not edit directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-09-05, 12:44:31 UTC (v2.15.8), do not edit directly._
 <h2 id="network-functions">Network Functions&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule is used to detect issues that do not directly affect the semantics of the code, but are still considered bad practice."><a href='#smell'>![smell](https://img.shields.io/badge/smell-yellow) </a></span> <span title="This rule is used to detect security-critical.
 For example, missing input validation."><a href='#security'>![security](https://img.shields.io/badge/security-orange) </a></span> <span title="This rule is used to detect issues that are related to the performance of the code.
 For example, inefficient algorithms, unnecessary computations, or unoptimized data structures."><a href='#performance'>![performance](https://img.shields.io/badge/performance-teal) </a></span> <span title="This rule is used to detect issues that are related to the reproducibility of the code.
 For example, missing or incorrect random seeds, or missing data."><a href='#reproducibility'>![reproducibility](https://img.shields.io/badge/reproducibility-teal) </a></span>